"I want to learn but I feel like I am mentally paralyzed ...."

 Simple, fast and effective flexible move

-Security Notice: upon clicking the button "Buy now" you will be transferred to a secure web page powered by PayPal where you can finish the transaction.
+Security Notice: upon clicking the button "Buy now" you will be transferred to a secure web page powered by Stripe where you can finish the transaction.
 Next, you will be redirected to the registration page.

 ... or pay in installments